NVIDIA/spark-rapids-benchmarks/README.md

 ### Convert CSV to Parquet

-User need to submit another independent Spark job to finish the data conversion.
+The NDS python script will submit a Spark job to finish the data conversion.
 User should put necessary Spark configs into pre-defined template file.

 Sample command to convert the data:
 ```